 Green Glue Compound on a fixed drywall ceiling alone will not help much with isolating impact footfall noise.
 The intensity of these vibrations is simply too much for any damping compound to handle in a rigid ceiling (drywall screwed directly to framing).
 However, if the ceiling is resilient, meaning suspended from resilient sound clips or resilient channel, then Green Glue Compound will have significant value in isolating impact footfall noise.
 This is because damping compounds, like Green Glue Compound, are efficient in resilient assemblies that allow the drywall to flex, thus allowing the Green Glue Compound to shear and work as intended.
 View Green Glue Compound tubes or Green Glue Compound pails.

 WHAT WILL NOT WORK

 In no particular order

 ADDING A LAYER OF DRYWALL

 An additional layer of drywall will do nothing to help isolate impact footfall noise.
 Resilience is key to foot fall noise reduction so additional mass will not help unless combined with additional resilience, i.e. resilient clips.

 RESILIENT CHANNEL/FURRING STRIPS

-Resilient channel does have significant benefit when combined with Green Glue Compound.
+Resilient channels for soundproofing do have significant benefit when combined with Green Glue Compound.
 Resilient channel by itself will provide minimal benefit to isolating impact footfall noise.
 Furring strips provide little resilience with no real benefit in isolating impact footfall noise.